Louis Kolitz: Biography

 From 1862 to 1864, he studied at the Prussian Academy of Arts in Berlin then, from 1864 to 1869, at the Kunstakademie Düsseldorf.
 His teachers included Oswald Achenbach, Karl Ferdinand Sohn and Eduard Bendemann.
 He served as a volunteer in both the Austro-Prussian War and the Franco-Prussian War.

 After that, he worked as a portrait painter in Düsseldorf from 1872 to 1879 and was a member of Malkasten (paint box) a progressive artists' association.
 He also created several paintings based on his war experiences, which were criticized for being too dark and realistic.

-He married Louise Cohnitz in 1872 and they had five children, including the painter, Hans Kolitz (1874–1961).
+He married Louise Cohnitz who was born into a jewish merchant family in 1872 and they had five children, including the painter, Hans Kolitz (1874–1961).

 In 1879, he was named Director of the Kunsthochschule Kassel; a position he would hold until 1911.
 During his tenure, he was especially committed to the training of drawing teachers.
 Among his notable students were Heinrich Otto, Wilhelm Schmidthild and Heinrich Kiel.
 He continued to paint portraits, but also created murals for public buildings, all of which were destroyed during World War II.
 In addition, he travelled widely throughout Western Europe, painting urban scenes.

 Following his retirement, he moved to Berlin and died there, shortly before the beginning of World War I.

 Most of his works were little known until 1920, when they were part of a 75th anniversary celebration at the Galerie Heinemann in Munich.
 Later, the New Gallery in kassel acquired a number of works from his daughter, Martha.
 Some of his paintings were displayed at the documenta 14 exhibit in 2017.
 As he was inconsistent about signing his works, many may still be unattributed.